zanton123/HaSAPPy/RunninHaSAPPy.md

 @5D) 5
 ```

-If this module is the starting point of the analysis, you should supply information on the name and properties of the libraries and the SAM file referring to their alignment
+HaSAPPy provides the possibility to enter a workflow at this step.
+If this module is the starting point of woud analysis, you should supply information on the name and properties of the NGS libraries and the paths to the read alignment files in SAM format:

+> **NOTE:** HaSAPPy does not yet accept BAM files as input at this step in the workflow and SAM files should be used.
+This avoids repeated compression and decompression but adds to storage requirements.

 ```
 !!!N.B.
 Compile the following section just if this is your starting point!!!
 How many library do you want to analyse?: